-I call this platform Orchestrated Connecting because just like a piece of music, the basics are already there.
-Once you find your melody, the one that resonates with you, it’s empowering.
+Connectivity is just like a piece of music, the basics are already there but you have to bring it to life to be heard.
+Once you find your melody, the one that truly resonates with you, your empowerment can change the world.

 The skills or tools I can share with you help you take that, and turn it into something greater, into a Symphony.